Language-Research-Technology/ldaca-website/content/training-events/events/2025/language-technology-metacrisis/index.md

 ---
 title: "Steven Bird: Language Technology and the Metacrisis"
-description: "Despite their manifold benefits, language technologies are contributing to several unfolding crises.
-Small screens deliver mainstream content across the world and entice children of minoritised communities away from their ancestral languages.
-The data centres that power large language models depend on the mining of ever more rare earth metals from Indigenous lands and emit ever more carbon.
-Malicious actors flood social media with fake news, provoking extremism, division and war.
-Common to these crises is content, i.e. language content, increasingly generated and accessed using language technologies.
-These developments — the language crisis, the environmental crisis and the meaning crisis — compound each other in what is being referred to as the metacrisis."
+description: "Professor Steven Bird delivered the first webinar in our 2025 series in May.
+Steven discussed how, despite their manifold benefits, language technologies are contributing to several unfolding crises.
+These developments — the language crisis, the environmental crisis and the meaning crisis — compound each other in what is being referred to as the metacrisis.
+How are we to respond, then, as a community of practice who is actively developing still more language technologies?"
 layout: event
 image: "https://www.cdu.edu.au/files/styles/landscape_body/public/2023-10/ni-staff-steven-bird%20%281%29.jpg.webp?h=8c1344d8&itok=w1lIOV7O"
 link: ""